 Instructions

-- Season shrimp with salt and pepper.
-Add them to a reusable vacuum seal bag or zipper top bag.
+• Season shrimp with salt and pepper.
+Add them to a vacuum seal bag or zipper top bag.
 Add lime juice and toss until shrimp are coated.
 Add butter and distribute evenly through the bag.
-Remove air from the bag.
+Remove the air using a vacuum sealer or other air removal method.

 Notes